bpineau/cloud-floating-ip/README.md

 ## Usage

-To route the floating IP through the current instance:
+To route the floating IP to the current instance:
 ```bash
 # see what would change
 cloud-floating-ip -i 10.200.0.50 preempt --dry-run